Spach Transformer: Spatial and Channel-wise Transformer Based on Local and Global Self-attentions for PET Image Denoising: Results

 \subsection{Comparisons with reference methods}

-Fig. \ref{fig.exp1}, \ref{fig.exp2}, \ref{fig.exp3}, and \ref{fig.exp4} present the coronal view of the results generated by the Spach Transformer and the reference methods based on one $^{18}$F-DCFPyL, one $^{18}$F-FDG, one $^{18}$F-ACBC, and one $^{68}$Ga DOTATATE dataset.
-From Fig. \ref{fig.exp1_1}, \ref{fig.exp2_1}, \ref{fig.exp3_1}, and \ref{fig.exp4_1}, it can be observed that Restormer has better denoising performance than that of the Unet and Swin Transformer.
-It can also be observed that the Unet and Swin Transformer can achieve relatively higher uptake values than that of the Restormer in the tumor regions.
-This might be because the Unet and Swin Transformer focus more on spatial information, whereas the Restormer is highly dependent on the channel information.
-As the Spach Transformer can utilize both spatial and channel information together, it can better preserve the tumor details while also achieving competitive denoising performance than other reference methods.
+Fig. \ref{fig.exp1}, \ref{fig.exp2}, \ref{fig.exp3}, and \ref{fig.exp4} show the results of the Spach Transformer and the reference methods based on 1/4 low-dose $^{18}$F-DCFPyL, $^{18}$F-FDG, $^{18}$F-ACBC, and Ga-68 DOTATATE datasets.
+In Fig. \ref{fig.exp1_1}, \ref{fig.exp2_1}, \ref{fig.exp3_1}, and \ref{fig.exp4_1}, the Restormer can obtain better denoising performances than the Unet and Swin Transformer from the input low-dose images.
+In Fig. \ref{fig.exp1_2}, \ref{fig.exp2_2}, \ref{fig.exp3_2}, and \ref{fig.exp4_2}, the Unet and Swin Transformer can achieve relatively higher uptake values than the Restormer in the tumor regions.
+This observation is from that the Unet and Swin Transformer focused on spatial information, whereas the Restormer was devoted to channel information.
+Since the Spach Transformer can process spatial and channel information together, our architecture achieved higher uptake values and better denoising performances than the other reference methods.
+Similar to Fig. \ref{fig.exp1}, \ref{fig.exp2}, \ref{fig.exp3}, and \ref{fig.exp4}, the results of the Spach Transformer and the reference methods, based on the 1/16 low-dose datasets, have been provided in the supplementary material.

-Table \ref{tbl.psnr_sota} and \ref{tbl.ssim_sota} show that the Spach Transformer achieved average PSNR of 55.0840 and aveerage SSIM of 0.9403, better than the Unet, Swin Transformer, Restormer, and Spach Transformer without GCFN.
-Compared to Restormer, Spach Transformer achieved a PSNR gain of 0.305 and an SSIM gain of 0.008 because of the extra spatial information utilized.
-Compared to Swin Transformer, Spach Transformer achieved a PSNR gain of 1.052 and an SSIM gain of 0.031 because of the global channel information leveraged.

-To examine the local performance of different methods at the tumor regions, we have further quantified the tumor CNR for datasets with confirmed tumors.
-Fig. ~\ref{fig.CNR} shows the CNR results of all the methods for datasets with different tracers.
-As observed from Fig. \ref{fig.exp1}, \ref{fig.exp2}, \ref{fig.exp3}, and \ref{fig.exp4}, the Restormer has worse performance regarding tumor-uptake preserving, which is confirmed by the CNR plot in Fig. \ref{fig.CNR}.
-The Spach Transformer obtained better CNR results in the tumor regions than other reference methods because of the combination of spatial and channel information.